Supporting Our Youth: History

 In 1991 a network of social professionals, health care providers, educators, youth, parents and activists joined to form the Toronto Coalition for Lesbian, Gay and Bisexual Youth.
 After conducting a six-month study to determine the needs of the queer community, the Supporting Our Youth project was launched in April 1998.
-The program was developed after an extensive series of consultations with LGBTQ youth in Toronto, which found that while youth felt that they had adequate access to counselling services through their schools and Family Service Toronto, they had a strong desire for more social programming and more activities targeted to youth as an "entry point" to the LGBTQ community.
+The program was developed after an extensive series of consultations with LGBTQ youth in Toronto found that, while youth felt that they had adequate access to counselling services through their schools and Family Service Toronto, they had a strong desire for more social programming and more activities targeted to youth as an "entry point" to the LGBTQ community.

 SOY was funded by the Trillium Foundation, and was originally meant to serve as a three-year community development project whose purpose was to create opportunities for LGBT youth in the areas of recreational activities, culture and arts, employment, housing and mentoring projects.

 In September 2004, SOY became a program of the Sherbourne Health Centre.